dotnet/csharplang/proposals/unsigned-right-shift-operator.md

 For an operation of the form `x << count` or `x >> count` or `x >>> count`, binary operator overload resolution ([§11.4.5](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#1145-binary-operator-overload-resolution)) is applied to select a specific operator implementation.
 The operands are converted to the parameter types of the selected operator, and the type of the result is the return type of the operator.

-The predefined unsigned right shift operators are listed below.
+The predefined unsigned shift operators will support the same set of signatures that predefined signed shift operators support today in the current implementation.

 *  Shift right: